ericmoritz/arbeiter/README.md

 # Arbeiter

-Arbeiter is a really simple worker queue system that using Kestrel as the messaging system.
+Arbeiter is an unassuming worker queue system that uses Kestrel as the messaging queue.

+Arbeiter acts as a middleman, it takes an item off an input queue, lets you process it and then forwards it onto the zero, one or many outgoing queues.

+Arbeiter is unassuming in the fact that it does not assume to know what is best for your application in terms of error handling or parellelism.

 ## Usage